muhammad-akbrrr/gold-rush-smartcontract/README.md

   // --- Bet Info ---
-  pub amount: u64,            // The amount of GRT bet. pub side: BetSide,          // The type of bet (Up, Down, PercentageChange). pub claimed: bool,          // Whether the reward has been claimed. pub weight: u64,            // The weight of the bet (for reward calculation).
+  pub amount: u64,            // The amount of GRT bet. pub direction: BetDirection,          // The type of bet (Up, Down, PercentageChangeBps). pub claimed: bool,          // Whether the reward has been claimed. pub weight: u64,            // The weight of the bet (for reward calculation).